tmondrag/hexglobe/README.md

 [Gosper Curve](https://en.wikipedia.org/wiki/Gosper_curve) wiki article and [Hierarchical Hexagonal Clustering and Indexing](doc/HeirarchicalHexagons.pdf)

-Here's one idea about how to subdivide a hexegon and pentagon tile
+Here's one idea about how to subdivide hexagon and pentagon tiles
 ![Figure illustrating how to divie a hexagon into 49 smaller hexagons, and a pentagon into 40 smaller hexagons + 1 smaller pentagon](doc/hexglobe_tiles.png)